Are Agents Probabilistic Automata? A Trace-Based, Memory-Constrained Theory of Agentic AI: Introduction

 \section{Introduction}

 The rapid evolution of artificial intelligence has transitioned from reactive single-turn systems to proactive autonomous entities known as agentic AI.
-These systems are designed to perceive their environment, formulate complex plans, and execute multi-step tasks to achieve specified goals with minimal human intervention~\cite{he_llm-based_2025}.
-While often described in terms of cognitive capabilities like \textit{reasoning} and \textit{planning}, an analysis of their underlying architectures reveals a more fundamental structure.
-At their core, modern agentic AI systems are implementations of abstract state-transition machines~\cite{wu_stateflow_2024}.
+These systems are designed to perceive their environment, formulate plans, and execute multi-step tasks using tools to achieve goals with minimal human intervention~\cite{he_llm-based_2025}.
+Although often described in terms of cognitive capabilities like \textit{reasoning} and \textit{planning}, many agent frameworks implement a control loop that can be described as a labeled transition system once the environment and tool interfaces are made explicit~\cite{wu_stateflow_2024}.

-This paper introduces a formal framework that establishes a direct correspondence between agentic AI architectures and the classical computational models defined by the Chomsky hierarchy.
-We argue that the expressive power, and consequently the decidability and verifiability, of an agent are fundamentally determined by its memory model.
-By classifying agents according to the sophistication of their memory: from no memory to a stack to unbounded memory, we can map them directly to finite automata (FA), pushdown automata (PDA) and Turing machines (TM), respectively.

-\textbf{Goal and Contribution: } The primary motivation for this work is to bridge the gap between the empirical, fast-paced development of agentic systems and the rigorous, formal methods of theoretical computer science.
-The current discourse lacks a unifying theory for classifying agents on the basis of their computational power.
-This leads to monolithic designs where Turing-complete (TC) capabilities are the default, even for tasks requiring far less complexity.
-This \textit{one-size-fits-all} approach results in systems that are \textbf{often inefficient} and \textbf{difficult to formally verify safety and correctness}.

-The main contributions of this paper are: (1) \textbf{A Formal Mapping:} We establish a clear memory-based equivalence between classes of agentic AI and levels of the Chomsky hierarchy.
-(2) \textbf{The \textit{Right-Sizing} Principle:} We introduce a decision framework to design agents with the \textit{minimal} computational power necessary for a given task.
+This paper presents a framework that classifies agents by the persistent memory interfaces they enforce and by the resulting interaction traces.
+The classification has a qualitative layer and a quantitative layer.
+Qualitatively, under checkable architectural constraints, the \emph{support} of the induced trace language is regular (bounded persistent memory), context-free (stack-scoped call-return), or recursively enumerable (unbounded read/write memory).
+Quantitatively, the closed loop induces a probability distribution over traces; after abstraction, this yields a finite probabilistic transition model (a Markov chain or MDP) for bounded-memory controllers and pushdown/recursive probabilistic models for stack-scoped controllers.

+\textbf{Goal and Contribution: } This work bridges agent engineering practice and automata-theoretic reasoning by focusing on architectural constraints that are auditable at the framework level.
+Our contributions are: (1) \textbf{A trace-centric classification:} we define agent classes in terms of enforced persistent memory operations (finite-state, stack-scoped, or unbounded read/write memory) and based on the produced traces of the agents.
+(2) \textbf{A right-sizing guideline:} we provide a decision procedure at the architecture level for selecting the weakest controller class consistent with task requirements.
 (3) \textbf{Research Roadmap:} We outline a series of research paths to explore which focus on formal verification and testing, as well as practical engineering issues related to right-sizing.